MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 In **Field Service Settings**, on the **Work Order/Booking** tab, choose a value for **Post used for Finance and Operations**:

-- **When work order is posted**: For work orders of short duration, posting transactions to journals can wait until the work is completed.
-Inventory changes or financial updates show on the general ledger or inventory when the work order is posted.
-There's a smaller chance of posting a reversal for a given transaction.
+- **When work order is posted**: For work orders of short duration, posting transactions to journals can likely wait until the work is completed.
+Inventory changes and financial updates will only post to the general ledger or inventory when the work order is posted.
+In this scenario, there's a smaller chance of posting a reversal for a given transaction.
 It only happens if a transaction changes after posting the work order is posted.
-- **When product or service is used**: For long-running work orders, posting transactions as soon as they occur helps track inventory consumption in real-time.
+- **When product or service is used**: For long-running work orders, posting transactions as soon as they occur helps track inventory consumption and financial impacts in real-time.
 It also enables invoicing without delays that can cause inventory and financial discrepancies.
-Changes to transactions after they were posted reverts the previously posted transaction generates new transaction.
+Changes to transactions after they were posted reverts the previously posted transaction and generates a new transaction.

 ### Company alignment

 Field Service and finance and operations applications don't share the same concept of a company.
-Dual-write solutions add company-related data is to relevant tables like account, product, or warehouse.
+Dual-write solutions add company-related data to relevant tables like account, product, or warehouse.
 Field Service introduces guard-rails to help users select the right records across their work orders and work order transactions.

 Work orders in Field Service require service account. *Service account* is a critical Field Service concept and dual-write introduces the *company* field on the account table.
-Service account relates to a company and defines that value for rest of the work order and work order transactions.
+Service account relates to a company and defines that value for the work order and its work order transactions.

 If the service account and the company don't match on a work order and the work order transactional records, transactions fail to synchronize until the discrepancy is resolved.

-Field Service highlights failed company alignment in multiple places:
+Field Service highlights company misalignment in multiple places:

 - On the work order

 - On the work order product or work order service

-- On the finance and operations transaction level
+- On the finance and operations transaction

 ## Create a work order in Field Service